 I see this company as an opportunity to use my experience to “make a difference” and help others through one of the most difficult times in their lives.

 Accepting a divorce settlement does not have to resemble “Pin the Tail on the Donkey.”
-Our financial mediation services help our clients take off the blindfold, understand the numbers and secure the future for themselves and their children.
+Our financial mediation services help clients take off the blindfold, understand the numbers and secure the future for themselves and their children.

 10 Common Money Mistakes in TN Divorces